Events

 The Pacific Rim International Conference on Advanced Materials and Processing is held every three years, jointly sponsored by the Chinese Society for Metals (CSM), The Japan Institute of Metals (JIM), The Korean Institute of Metals and Materials (KIM), Materials Australia (MA), and The Minerals, Metals and Materials Society (TMS).
 We are excited to bring this to Australia in 2026!

-Learn MoreICMM9 · Prague 2026
+Register your spot hereICMM9 · Prague 2026

 The International Conference on Material Modeling—now in its ninth edition—comes to Prague.
 You’re welcome here: we cover a broad range of topics across theory, simulation, experiments, applications, and data‑driven approaches.